scriptype/Makefile-for-the-Front-End/readme.md

 You can clone this repository to kickstart a frontend project.
 Required folder structure is set up for Makefile to work.

+## Why Make?

+I'm using Make to manage ops-side of my front-end projects because it's simple.
+In Gulp, Grunt or Webpack or any other tool, you have to comprehend the complexity of programmatic usage and learn to use how some 3rd party abstraction works.

+When, instead, Make is used for the same tasks, it's much easier for anyone to contribute, fix or make any kind of change on the build script (at least for me).
+It's not asynchronous, it doesn't give you abstractions to "make your job easier".
+It's flat.
+You read a Makefile in sequential order, with no indirection.

 ## Setup

 You need `Node` and `npm` installed on your machine which is capable of running